-While many people can recover from trauma over time with the love and support of family and friends and bounce back with resiliency, others may discover the effects of lasting trauma, which can cause a person to live with deep emotional pain, fear, confusion, or posttraumatic stress far after the event has passed.
+While many people can recover from trauma over time with the support of loved ones and bounce back with resiliency, others may face the effects of lasting trauma, which can cause profound emotional pain, confusion, posttraumatic stress, or fear long after the event has occurred.

-According to the four types of symptoms listed in the DSM-5.
+The four types of symptoms listed in the DSM-5:

 - Aggressive, reckless behavior, including self-harm

 - Loss of interest in activities that were once considered enjoyable